confluentinc/examples/security/secret-protection/docs/secret-protection.rst

 .. _secret-protection-tutorial:

-Tuturial: Secret Protection
+Tutorial: Secret Protection
 ===========================

 Overview
 --------

-|cp| secrets allow you to store and manage sensitive information, such as passwords
+|cp| secrets allow you to store and manage sensitive information, such as
-and API tokens.
+passwords and API tokens.
 Instead of storing passwords or other sensitive data as cleartext, you can encrypt the data within a configuration file itself.

 Prerequisites